TsekNet/website/about.md

 Learning is my biggest motivator.
 {:.faded}

-Software Engineer working on the Cross Platform Experience team at Google -- writing cross platform software that runs on Linux, Mac, and Windows.
+Senior Software Engineer working on designing, developing, and deploying scalable cross-platform software for the large enterprise fleet at Google (Linux, Mac, and Windows).

-With over nine years of experience in IT, my primary areas of focus are Go, Python, PowerShell, automation, CI/CD, infrastructure as code, imaging/provisioning, configuration management, and championing SRE practices.
+With a decade+ of experience in IT, my primary areas of focus are Go, Python, PowerShell, automation, CI/CD, infrastructure as code, imaging/provisioning, configuration management, and championing SRE practices.